katsmith133/glwagner.github.io/_pages/publications.md

 ## Journal publications

-[An asymptotic model for the slow evolution of internal tides in quasi-geostrophic flow][8]
+[An asymptotic model for the propgation of internal tides through quasi-geostrophic flow][8]
 Gregory L Wagner, Gwenael Ferrando and William R Young
 **Journal of Fluid Mechanics**, *submitted*